- Google recently rolled out the “Full Coverage” feature for mobile SERPs

 As a news-SEO person myself, I was eager to get my peers’ opinions on:

-- If this feature will result in greater SEO traffic for news sites?
+- If this feature will result in more significant SEO traffic for news sites?

 - If editorial SEO best practices and content strategies will evolve because of it?